CURE ALZHEIMER’S FUND REACHES $200 MILLION IN RESEARCH GRANTS

 Funded projects have included:

-• The Alzheimer’s Genome Project™, the first large-scale, family-based study of the human genome specific to Alzheimer’s disease.
+• The Alzheimer’s Genome Project™, the first large-scale, family-based study of the human genome specific to Alzheimer’s disease, which began in 2005 and continues.

 • Projects that explore how the body’s complex immune responses may contribute to Alzheimer’s disease.